-- Evaluating the significant assumptions and the accuracy and completeness of the underlying data management used to value obsolete inventory. - Performing inquiries of the Company's management and obtaining documentation to evaluate the Company's estimate. - Performing procedures to compare recent sales transactions or market data to cost of inventories to assess that the carrying value of inventories was the lower of cost or net realizable value.
+- Testing management's process for developing the estimate of the adjustment for excess and obsolete inventory, including testing the completeness and accuracy of the underlying data management used in the estimate. - Performing corroborating inquiries with Company personnel outside of the accounting and finance function to evaluate the reasonableness of management's estimate. - Performing procedures to compare recent sales transactions to cost of inventories to assess that the carrying value of inventories was the lower of cost or net realizable value.